GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ![bg right h:550px](images/2021-11-04-03-48-14.png)

 ---
-In the Preview function, check the following
+In the Preview function, check the following.
-- That you can move to the detail screen of the selected Pette from the Pette List screen.
+- You can move to the detail screen of the selected Pet from the Pet List screen.
 - It is possible to move to the weight management screen of the selected pet from the pet detail screen.
-- When the weight of a pet is registered, the record is registered in the PetWeightLogs Collection of the database.
+- When the pet weight is registered, the record is registered in the PetWeightLogs Collection of the database.
 - The latest weight is displayed on the pet detail screen.

 ---
-Next, we will display the weight of the pets registered in the past as a graph in the pet weight management screen.
+Next, we will display registered pet's weight logs as a graph in the pet weight management screen.
 - First, delete the graph that was pasted as an image

 ![bg right h:320px](images/2021-11-04-03-51-01.png)

 ---
-- Select EXPLORE MARKETPLACE from ADD COMPONENT
+- Select "EXPLORE MARKETPLACE" from "ADD COMPONENT"
-- INSTALL Chart Kit
+- Install "Chart Kit"

 ![bg right h:450px](images/2021-11-04-03-52-55.png) ![bg right h:450px](images/2021-11-04-03-54-31.png)

 ---
-- Add Line Chart to the screen
+- Add "Line Chart" to the screen
 ![bg right h:500px](images/2021-11-04-03-56-43.png)

 ---
 Set up a Line Chart.
-- Select PetWeightLogs in What is this a chart of?
+- Select "PetWeightLogs" in "What is this a chart of?"
-- Select Current Pet > PetWeightLogs in Filter
+- Select "Current Pet" > "PetWeightLogs" in Filter
-- In Custom Filter, set WeightRegisteredTime Is after 30 days ago and specify the display period.
+- In Custom Filter, set "WeightRegisteredTime", "Is after", "30 days ago" to specify display period.
-- In Sorting, select WeightRegisteredTime - Oldest to Newest
+- In Sorting, select "WeightRegisteredTime - Oldest to Newest"

 ![bg right h:700px](images/2021-11-04-04-11-54.png)

 ---
-- Set X Axis Value to PetWeightLog > WeightRegisteredTime
+- Set X Axis Value to "PetWeightLog" > "WeightRegisteredTime"
-  - Set Date Format to Date / Time
+  - Set Date Format to "Date / Time"
-- Set Y Axis Value to PetWeightLog > WeightKg
+- Set Y Axis Value to "PetWeightLog" > "WeightKg"
 ![bg right h:400px](images/2021-11-04-04-12-21.png)
 ![bg right h:250px](images/2021-11-04-04-13-46.png)